10 Premium Investment Immigration Programs for UHNWIs

 A small island in the English Channel off the coast of Normandy, Jersey, offers a unique and premium program for investment immigration.

-It is an independent country with its own constitution but maintains strong British connections.
-Jersey offers an extremely high standard of living, global connections, a solid economy, no or low taxes, as well as easy access to the UK and Ireland.
+Jersey offers an extremely high standard of living, global connections, a solid economy, no or low taxes along with easy access to the UK and Ireland.

-By investing at least £1.75 million in Jersey real estate (specific residential properties) and having an annual income of no less than £1.25 million (just over US$1.6 million), you can become a resident of Jersey.
+By investing at least £1.75 million in Jersey real estate (specific residential apartment properties) and having an annual income of no less than £1.25 million (just over US$1.6 million), you can become a resident of Jersey.

-In addition to the financial requirements, in Jersey, each application is at the discretion of the government officials, and a lot of their decision is based on subjective criteria such as voluntary work, media coverage of your business or social life, your awards and achievements, cultural interests or skills, and a clean criminal record.
+A lot of their decisions are based on subjective criteria such as voluntary work, media coverage of your business or social life, your awards and achievements, cultural interests or skills and a clean criminal record.

 That said, it’s one of the fastest countries to process your application, and your family can come along under the same investment sum.

-Another benefit is that you can obtain a Jersey passport after six years of residence on the island.
 Given Jersey’s unique relationship with the UK, this passport grants you the same privileges as a British passport, such as access to over 170 countries visa-free.

-10 Premium Investment Immigration Programs: FAQs
+Premium Investment Immigration Programs: FAQs

 The Global Investor Programme (GIP) is the primary pathway for individuals seeking permanent residency in Singapore through substantial investments.